 We consider 90% to 91.66& to be 'standard' gold coin alloys.

 Alloys over 99%, we refer to us 'high' carat alloys.

 This leaves a small gap, filled by "traditional" alloys, between the 92% and 99% purity levels.

-All the comments we have made above relate to gold alloys used for coins.
-For jewellery purposes, we would consider 18 carat gold (75%), to be a high carat alloy.
-Eighteen carat alloys possess many excellent qualities, including resistance to corrosion and discoloration, with hardness and durability.
+The above comments refer specifically to gold alloys used for coins.
+For jewellery purposes, we consider 18 carat gold (75%) to be a "high" carat alloy.
+This type of alloy offers several benefits such as resistance to corrosion and discoloration, as well as hardness and durability.

 Related Blog Articles

 This guide and its content is copyright of Chard (1964) Ltd - © Chard (1964) Ltd 2023.
 All rights reserved.
 Any redistribution or reproduction of part or all of the contents in any form is prohibited.